 Reason for iMessage Activation Error on iPhone

-There could be various reasons for “iMessage Waiting for Activation” error on your iPhone, ranging from network connectivity issues to your Apple ID not being recognized or blocked by iCloud.
+There could be various reasons for an iPhone coming up with “iMessage Waiting for Activation” error message, ranging from network connectivity issues, incorrect iMessage settings to Apple ID not being recognized or blocked by iCloud.

 The problem could be due to Apple’s iMessage service being down or going through problems.
 To confirm, visit Apple’s System Status page and take a look at iMessage entry.